ustaxcourt/ef-cms/docs/additional-resources/library-maintenance.md

 # Library Maintenance

+## Caveats
+`Cypress`: Do not upgrade past 8.5.0 as anything above that version will cause the "Failed to connect to bus" [error](https://trello.com/c/iuq0gJ6P/1008-ci-error-failed-to-connect-to-the-bus).
 ## JavaScript Libraries

 `npm update`: Update to current minor versions of all libraries.
 These shouldn't include any breaking changes, but still might, so it's best to verify with smoke tests in AWS.